mattpe/bcwt/virtual_server_install_LAMP_node.md

    1.  visit [https://educloud.metropolia.fi/](https://educloud.metropolia.fi/)
    1.  login with your metropolia credentials
    1.  navigate to Services/Catalogs
-   1.  choose Centos 7 x64 - Basic Install with IP address setup done
+   1.  choose CentOS 7 x64 - Basic Install with IP address setup done
    1. Lease time 4 months, size doesn't matter much (medium or large will have more cpu/memory)
    1.  ([Helpdesk page](https://tietohallinto.metropolia.fi/display/itservices/Educational+educloud+virtual+services))
 2. Wait for 10-15 minutes for the server to be created